FDio/csit/docs/ietf/draft-vpolak-mkonstan-bmwg-mlrsearch-02.md

   specific packet size and MTR as received by DUT/SUT during the measurement.
 Packet MRR measured in packets-per-second (or fps), bandwidth MRR expressed in bits-per-second (bps).
 * Trial: a single measurement step.
+See [RFC2504] section 23.
-* Trial duration: amount of time over which packets are transmitted and received in a single throughput measurement step.
+* Trial duration: amount of time over which packets are transmitted in a single measurement step.

 # MLRsearch Background